CAIN Web Service

 Wednesday 12 February 1997

 The Irish Republican Army (IRA) shot dead Stephen Restorick, then a British soldier, at an Army checkpoint in Bessbrook, County Armagh.
-[Lance Bombardier Stephen Restorick was, to date, the last soldier to be killed in the current Northern Ireland conflict.]
+[Following the killing of Lance Bombardier Stephen Restorick, there was a gap of 12 years to the next shooting of British soldiers on 7 March 2009 by the Real IRA.]

 Wednesday 5 March 1997

-The multi-party talks at Stormont were adjourned until 3 June 1997.
-This break was to allow the parties to contest the forth-coming general election.
+At the end of this Session the talks were adjourned until 3 June 1997.
+This break was to allow the parties to contest the forthcoming general election.

 Thursday 3 April 1997